miroslav14/Qtpi_kernel/README.md

 2. User has to install package manager :
 ``pip`` in case of Python 2 or ``pip3``in case of Python 3.

-3. Here are 2 options which depends on the previous installation:
+3. Here are 2 options which depends on the previous installation -

 To install ``qtpi_kernel`` from PyPI using ``Python 2``::

     pip install qtpi_kernel